Padmanabh

 Padmanabh is a mountain peak located at 7030 m above sea level in the eastern part of the Karakoram.

 Location

 The peak is located in the south of Lakshmi Kangri and in the north-west of Mahashrung.
 It is one of the highest peaks on the Teram Shehr plateau.
 The prominence is at 1000 m.

+The first ascent of the mountain was made by a team of Japanese and Indian mountaineers via the south ridge.
+The Japanese climbers Hiroshi Sakai and Yasushi Tanahashi reached the summit on 25 June 2002.